awkena/panGenomeBreedr/docs/reference/pg_get_sample_metadata.md

-# Retrieve sample metadata from the pangenome database.
+# Retrieve sample metadata from the database (online)

 This function connects to the public panGenomeBreedr API to fetch accession-level metadata, such as origin, race, and classification from